 CBD interacts with the ECS in two major ways:

-Discovered only recently, this important system plays a role in regulating everything from brain function to immunity to maintaining what’s called homeostasis — a state of internal balance. ¹¹
+Discovered only recently, this important system plays a role in regulating everything from brain function, to immunity, to the maintenance of homeostasis — a state of internal balance. ¹¹

 The bottom line is that the ECS may play an essential role in skin health and the processes that underlie psoriasis and other skin conditions.
-Although dosages, timing, and method of intake are yet to be determined for effective treatment, the preliminary evidence suggests that using CBD may have a positive effect on psoriasis and its symptoms through its effect on the ECS.
+Although dosages, timing, and intake methods are yet to be determined for effective treatment, the preliminary evidence suggests that using CBD may positively affect psoriasis and its symptoms through its effect on the ECS.

 Anandamide and the Skin

-When it comes to the role of the ECS on skin health, the endocannabinoid anandamide may be particularly interesting.
+The endocannabinoid anandamide may be particularly interesting when it comes to the role of the ECS on skin health.

 One study found that it reduced the release of pro-inflammatory molecules called cytokines by immune cells in the skin, a process that seems to be involved in causing psoriasis and other inflammatory skin conditions. ¹⁵

-As we highlighted earlier, CBD has the same effect on this enzyme and can result in increased anandamide levels.
-As such, increasing anandamide levels could be a major factor in how CBD may help treat psoriasis.
+As we highlighted earlier, CBD has the same effect on this enzyme and can increase anandamide levels.
+As such, increasing anandamide levels could be a major factor in how CBD may help to treat psoriasis.

-Additionally, a recent 2020 review paper summarizing the results of various studies on the effects of anandamide, THC, CBD, and other cannabinoids, concluded that they all may have an important role in reducing skin inflammation, cell proliferation, fibrosis, pain, and itching, all of which may help with treating psoriasis and other skin conditions. ¹⁷
+A recent 2020 review paper summarizing the results of various studies on the effects of anandamide, THC, CBD, and other cannabinoids, made some noteworthy conclusions.
+It posited that they all may have an important role in reducing skin inflammation, cell proliferation, fibrosis, pain, and itching — all of which may help with treating psoriasis and other skin conditions. ¹⁷

 What Does the Research Say?